 Our Lord summarized the invitation to discipleship that characterized His earthly ministry: “Come to me, all you who are weary and burdened, and I will give you rest.
 Take my yoke upon you and learn from me, for I am gentle and humble in heart, and you will find rest for your souls.
 For my yoke is easy and my burden is light” (Matt 11:28–30).

 The Weight of the Law

 The Law was given by Moses (John 1:17), and because the Pharisees considered themselves the Law’s official interpreters, they promoted themselves as authorities in Israel.
-In Matthew 23:2, we read that Christ referred to these teachers of the Law and the Pharisees as men who “sit in Moses’ seat.”
+We read, in Matthew 23:2, that Christ referred to these teachers of the Law and the Pharisees as men who “sit in Moses’ seat.”
 Claiming the authority of Moses as interpreters and teachers of the Law, they demanded that all in Israel who submitted to Moses also submit to them, and that individuals in Israel recognize themselves not only as disciples of Moses but also of the Pharisees.

 Those who were under the Mosaic Law were said to be yoked to Moses.
 Those who were under the authority of the Pharisees were said to be yoked to the Pharisees.
 Christ talked about delivering people from this yoke (11:29).
 Coming to those who were so crushed, Christ offered them release, liberty, freedom, rest.